home - Electricity

 Craquelure

-Has an antique effect and has fancy cracked patterns.
+It has an antique effect and has fancy cracked patterns.
 This decorative technique is obtained due to a special craquelure varnish, which, when dried, pulls together the plaster layer and forms fractures.

 Carrara marble